Back to Blog

 In the context of VPNs, a static residential IP is one that remains consistent every time you connect to a VPN server.
 Conversely, a dynamic one changes each time you connect or reconnect to the server.

-In some cases, dynamic residential VPNs can also change the IP address at regular intervals or after specific actions.
+In some cases, dynamic residential IP VPNs can also change the IP address at regular intervals or after specific actions.
 Dynamic (or rotating) IPs are more difficult for websites to detect and can improve performance in certain situations, such as when connections are limited per IP.

 While static residential IPs are easier to track and cost more, they are useful for cases where you need to retain the same online identity for a longer period.
-Most dedicated residential VPNs are static, and shared ones are dynamic, but variations are possible.
+Most dedicated residential IP VPNs are static, and shared ones are dynamic, but variations are possible.

 Residential Proxy vs Residential VPN